Molloy University logo

 Barbara H. Hagan School of Nursing and Health Sciences

-Offers undergraduate and graduate degrees in nursing, allied health sciences, and communication sciences and disorders, with a nursing program built on a humanistic approach that historically attracted nearly half of Molloy's undergraduates.
+Offers undergraduate and graduate degrees in nursing, allied health sciences, and communication sciences and disorders, known for its nursing program built around a humanistic approach.

 Find Scholarships at Molloy University